greim/Backbone-Subscriptions/readme.md

 Any browser that supports [`document.getElementsByClassName()`](https://developer.mozilla.org/en-US/docs/Web/API/document.getElementsByClassName) or [`document.querySelectorAll()`](http://www.w3.org/TR/selectors-api2/) is supported.
 These methods are what enbable it to find subscribing views in a performant manner.
-In practical terms, this means that Backbone subscriptions should work in **IE8 and above**, plus any remotely modern Webkit/Gecko/Presto.
+In practical terms, this means that Backbone subscriptions works in **IE8 and above**, plus any remotely modern Webkit/Gecko/Presto.

 ## AMD/RequireJS compatible